Size2.7-3.7 inches (7-9.5 cm)

-- Dark line runs horizontally between the eyes, with another dark line extending from the tip of the snout, through the eye and onto the neck.
+- A dark line runs horizontally between the eyes, with another dark line extending from the tip of the snout, through the eye and onto the neck.

 - Coloration includes thin, dark chevron lines separating lighter patches of skin.